scylladb/scylladb/docs/dev/reader-concurrency-semaphore.md

 * Limit of memory resources: 209715200;
 * Dump of the permit states;

-Permits are grouped by table, description, and state, while groups are sorted by memory consumption.
+Permits are grouped by table, operation, and state, while groups are sorted by memory consumption.
 The first group in this example contains 34 permits, all for reads against table `ks1.table1_mv_0`, all data-query reads and in state `active/await`.

 The dump can reveal what the bottleneck holding up the reads is: